-- 1 Please provide data on the frequency of the state's use of emergency laws and a breakdown, by law, on their use against Jewish and Palestinian citizens of Israel? - 2 Given the extensive use of emergency regulations against Arab political leaders and activists in Israel, what measures, if any, are being taken to ensure that emergency legislation is not used to silence valid criticism and dissent in a "democratic state"? - 3 Where the state wishes to prosecute an individual based on his/her speech, how does it decide whether to invoke emergency regulations or to proceed under the Penal Law?
-What criteria are used to decide upon this issue?

-- 4 In recent Supreme Court litigation concerning the declared state of emergency, the state's position was that the security situation had changed and thus, no actions could be taken to repeal or amend the numerous emergency regulations as well as the declaration.
-What is the state's position today? - 5 Defense (Emergency) Regulations 1945 confer sweeping, extraordinary powers on the government that infringe on individual rights and are not dependent on a declared state of emergency.
-What is the state's justification for not repealing these regulations? - 6 How will the state ensure that the emergency regulations are used only as needed in the exigencies of the situation? - 7 Please clarify the state's position regarding the Press Ordinance, following the Minister of Interior's public statement that he intends to amend it? - 8 Given that the state's practice of administrative detention grossly infringes several non-derogable provisions of ICCPR Article 4 even in a state of emergency, how will the state bring itself within the strict guidelines of the Covenant and General Comment No. 29 to ensure that the principles of effective judicial review, due process, and fair trial are respected?
+- (1) Please provide data on the frequency of the state's use of emergency laws and a breakdown, by law, on their use against Jewish and Palestinian citizens of Israel? - (2) Given the extensive use of emergency regulations against Arab political leaders and activists in Israel, what measures, if any, are being taken to ensure that emergency legislation is not used to silence valid criticism and dissent in a "democratic state"? - (3) Where the state wishes to prosecute an individual based on his/her speech, how does the state decide whether to invoke emergency regulations or to proceed under the Penal Law?
+What criteria are used to decide upon this issue? - (4) In recent Supreme Court litigation concerning the declared state of emergency, the state's position was that the security situation had changed and thus, no actions could be taken to repeal or amend the numerous emergency regulations as well as the declaration.
+What is the state's position today? - (5) Defense (Emergency) Regulations -1945 confer sweeping, extraordinary powers on the government that infringe on individual rights and are not dependent on a declared state of emergency.
+What is the state's justification for not repealing these regulations? - (6) How will the state ensure that the emergency regulations are used only as needed in the exigencies of the situation? - (7) Please clarify the state's position regarding the Press Ordinance, following the Minister of Interior's public statement that he intends to amend it? - (8) Given that the state's practice of administrative detention grossly infringes several non-derogable provisions of ICCPR Article 4 even in a state of emergency, how will the state bring itself within the strict guidelines of the Covenant and General Comment No. 29 to ensure that the principles of effective judicial review, due process, and fair trial are respected?

-End Notes:
+Notes:

-Paragraph 7 of the General Comment No. 29 explains: Article 4, paragraph 2, of the Covenant explicitly prescribes that no derogation from the following articles may be made: article 6 (right to life), article 7 (prohibition of torture or cruel, inhumane or degrading punishment, or of medical or scientific experimentation without consent), article 8, paragraphs 1 and 2 (prohibition of slavery, slave-trade and servitude), article 11 (prohibition of imprisonment because of inability to fulfill a contractual obligations), article 15 (the principle of legality in the field of criminal law, i.e. the requirement of both criminal liability and punishment being limited to clear and precise provisions in the law that were in place and applicable at the time the act or omission took place, except in cases where a later law imposes a lighter penalty), article 16 (the recognition of everyone as a person before the law), and article 18 (freedom of thought, conscience and religion).
+1 Paragraph 7 of the General Comment No. 29 explains: Article 4, paragraph 2, of the Covenant explicitly prescribes that no derogation from the following articles may be made: article 6 (right to life), article 7 (prohibition of torture or cruel, inhumane or degrading punishment, or of medical or scientific experimentation without consent), article 8, paragraphs 1 and 2 (prohibition of slavery, slave-trade and servitude), article 11 (prohibition of imprisonment because of inability to fulfill a contractual obligations, article 15 (the principle of legality in the field of criminal law, i.e. the requirement of both criminal liability and punishment being limited to clear and precise provisions in the law that was in place and applicable at the time the act or omission took place, except in cases where a later law imposes a lighter penalty), article 16 (the recognition of everyone as a person before the law), and article 18 (freedom of thought, conscience and religion).

-2 Emergency legislation still in use includes: Press Ordinance - 1933 Defense (Emergency) Regulations - 1945 Order for the Extension of the Validity of Emergency Regulations (Foreign Travel) - 1948 Prevention of Terrorism Ordinance - 1948 Ship Order (Limitation of Transfer and Mortgaging) - 1948 Fire Arms Law - 1949 State of Emergency Land Appropriation Administration Law - 1949 Prevention of Infiltration (Offences and Jurisdiction) Law - 1954 The Control of Products and Services Law - 1957 Emergency State Search Authorities Law (Temporary Order) - 1969 Extension of Emergency Regulation Law (Legal Administration and Additional Regulations) -1969 Extension of Emergency Regulations Law - 1973 Emergency Powers (Detention) Law - 1979 Security Service (Combined Version) - 1986 Registration of Equipment and its Enlistment to the IDF Law - 1987

-- 3 Israel's Combined Report to the UNHRC (1998), para.
-123. - 4 That the validity of the regulations does not depend on a declared state of emergency, see Amnon Rubinstein & Barak Medina, The Constitutional Law of the State of Israel (5th ed.)
-(Tel Aviv: Shocken Publishing House Ltd., 1996) at 810.
-See also Shimon Shetreet, "A Contemporary Model of Emergency Detention Law: An Assessment of the Israeli Law," 14 Israel Yearbook on Human Rights 182 (1984) at 183-184 (the Courts held that neither the provisions of the Mandate nor the language of, nor the qualifications contained in Section 11 excluded the reception of the Defense Regulations, including Regulation 11 dealing with administrative detention.
-The application of the Defense Regulations does not depend upon a proclamation of a state of emergency under Section 9 of the Law and Administration Ordinance 1948). - 5 (High Court) H.C.
-3091/99, The Association for Civil Rights in Israel v.
-The Knesset of Israel (case pending). - 6 Moshe Reinfeld, "Court Tells ACRI to Revise Petition against Emergency Regulations," Ha'aretz English Edition, 24 March 2003. - 7 Article 7 of the Emergency Regulations (Foreign Travel) Law 1948 states: "Where the

-126 Adalah's Review
+2 Emergency legislation still in use includes:

+Press Ordinance - 1933

+Defense (Emergency) Regulations - 1945

+Order for the Extension of the Validity of Emergency Regulations (Foreign Travel) - 1948

+Prevention of Terrorism Ordinance - 1948

+Ship Order (Limitation of Transfer and Mortgaging) - 1948

+Fire Arms Law - 1949

+State of Emergency Land Appropriation Administration Law - 1949

+Prevention of Infiltration (Offences and Jurisdiction) Law - 1954

+The Control of Products and Services Law - 1957

+Emergency State Search Authorities Law (Temporary Order) - 1969

+Extension of Emergency Regulation Law (Legal Administration and Additional Regulations) -1969

+Extension of Emergency Regulations Law - 1973

+Emergency Powers (Detention) Law - 1979

+Security Service (Combined Version) - 1986

+Registration of Equipment and its Enlistment to the IDF Law - 1987